 Belief in people and possibilities.

 United Way of Frederick County believes that everyone – regardless of where they started or ended up – should have the opportunity to be great.
 Sometimes the only thing a person needs in order to turn things around is the opportunity to do so.
 Through investment in evidence-based solutions, UWFC invests in the outcomes those solutions provide and, in turn, the people the new opportunities enable.

 A history of improving lives in Frederick County.

 For over 80 years, United Way of Frederick County has been fighting for the health, education, and financial stability of every person in the Frederick County community.

 In the 2017, UWFC released the ALICE (Asset Limited, Income Constrained, Employed) Report which demonstrates that approximately over one-third of Frederick County households can no longer afford to live in Frederick County.
 UWFC's investments and programs are aligned to support and increase health, education, and financial stability of ALICE households.

 United Way of Frederick County unites the smartest minds, the biggest hearts, and the hardest working hands in Frederick County to tackle its toughest challenges.
 Corporate donors, community members, loyal volunteers, and individuals from philanthropic and community organizations make up a network of strategic partners who work together to create measurable impact and lasting change.

 Investing in results.

-United Way of Frederick County's goals are ambitious, but significant progress is being made in identifying households in need (see ALICE Report) and deploying financial, volunteer and advocacy resources to support them.
-For detail on results being made, please see the Annual Reports.
+United Way of Frederick County's goals are ambitious, but UWFC is making significant progress in identifying households in need (see ALICE Report) and deploying financial, volunteer, and advocacy resources to support them.
+For details on results being made, please see UWFC's Annual Reports.